Smarter Work HQ

 Weaknesses

-• No native marketing automation; teams doing campaigns need a separate tool like Brevo or Klaviyo
+• No marketing automation; you'll need a separate tool like Brevo or GetResponse if you run campaigns

 Feature comparison